Our Love to Admire: Commercial

-Our Love to Admire scored Interpol's best chart positions in their career, debuting inside the top five of the UK & US album charts, reaching number three on the European Albums Chart and selling over 154,000 copies of their album in its first week worldwide.
-The album debuted at number four on the Billboard 200, selling 73,000 copies, but then dropped to #26 the next week with 22,000 copies.
+Our Love to Admire scored Interpol's best chart positions in their career, debuting inside the top five of the UK and US albums charts, reaching number three on the European Albums Chart and selling over 154,000 copies in its first week worldwide.
+The album debuted at number four on the Billboard 200, selling 73,000 copies, but then dropped to number 26 the next week with 22,000 copies.
 After 10 weeks, the album dropped off the chart, but by January 2009 it had sold 209,000 copies.
-It's notable that while the band's third album has sold far fewer copies in the U.S. than their previous two did - the others have each moved close to 500,000 units - Our Love to Admire is still Interpol's highest-charting disc.
+It's notable that while the band's third album has sold far fewer copies in the US than their previous two did—the others have each moved close to 500,000 units—Our Love to Admire is still Interpol's highest-charting disc.

 Retrospective commentary

 In a 2018 interview with Vice, lead singer Paul Banks listed Our Love to Admire as his least favorite of the band's albums.
 Banks had just gotten sober and the pressure of working with a major label ultimately resulted in a "stressful" and "unpleasant" experience that was also "way too much work".
 The group had similar issues with the production of their fourth album Interpol, but said that the group was "proud of the music" on both, with Banks saying: "some of my favorite songs we ever wrote are on these two records, so it's not like the situation was bad and the record is bad."
 Drummer Sam Fogarino also cited issues with the new label during the album's production, claiming that the band felt welcome at first, but once the label was sold, that changed: "We're a number now, we're a number on a data print out."
-Following the album's release, Interpol returned to Matador.